 17 Jan When should I open a bank account for my child?

 Opening a bank account for a child is an important milestone in growing up and is a great step in learning more about how the world works.
-Understanding exactly why you want you child to have a bank account is very important as to make sure you’re not simply opening one because little Jimmy across the road now has one!
 Choosing to open an account for your child, whether it’s mainly for saving money, earning and spending or so they can have their own debit card, should be just that – a conscious choice because it is a significant step.
+We’ll help you navigate this journey, consider the right time, understand the benefits, and come out on the other side as the coolest finance-savvy parents.
+So, let’s dive into the piggy bank and fish out some answers!

 First things first: